jcsantosgit/cursofullstack-dotnetcore/README.md

 # Fullstack Project with Angular and .Net Core
 > ([Select portuguese](README-ptBR.md))

-This was a project made during the course **Be Full-Stack with Asp.NET Core, Angular + EF Core**, but with the addition of some features not taught during the course, but which are part of my knowledge and experience as a developer for over 9 years.
+This project was made during the course [Seja Full-Stack com Asp.NET Core, Angular + EF Core](https://www.udemy.com/course/angular-dotnetcore-efcore/), but the addition some features not taught during the course, but which are part of my knowledge and experience as a developer.
 Below are listed all the technologies used for the development of the project and also a brief explanation:

  - Vagrant: used to automate database creation postgres on a virtual machine (VirtualBox)